Abhayab24/Online-Quiz/README.md

-This is a Online Quiz in ehich you can manage questions and take test.
+This is a Online Quiz in which you can manage questions and take test.